 Permanent hair color uses ammonia or hydrogen peroxide to strip your natural pigment from your hair.
 It uses a developer to alter your hair color and add a new color to the strands.
 The chemicals open the hair cuticle and deposit dye so it’s added to the hair structure.

-Just remember that peroxide is harsh on your hair, so you should use color-safe conditioners after dyeing your hair.
+Just remember that peroxide is harsh on your hair, so you should use color-safe conditioners after dyeing your hair (Do not mix conditioner with permanent dye as it contains developer).

 Some people want to add semi-permanent hair color to permanent to lessen the damage of the chemicals.
 Unfortunately, this isn’t what happens.
 Instead, the peroxide in the permanent dye dissolves the semi-permanent hair color.
 It will turn a different hue and not look right on your hair.